rml20258/LEWIS-MADA-project/products/README.md

 The Supplementary Material file and the qmd code file to create this file can be found in the "supplement" subfolder.
 Figures and tables included in the supplementary material can be found in the Tables and Figures subfolders in the Results folder.
-These are produced using the "statistical-analysis.R" file in the "code/analysis-code" folder.
+These are produced using the "eda-code/eda_for_manuscript.qmd" and "analysis-code/statistical-analysis.R" file in the "code" folder.